kumu/docs/overview/billing.md

 <p class="alert alert-success">
   Have any other questions about billing?
 Send an email to <a class="alert-link" href="mailto:support@kumu.io">support@kumu.io</a> and we'll get back to you!
 </p>

+## Downgrade or cancel your Kumu subscription

+Kumu charges you based on two factors:

+1. Whether you have a Basic Workspace or a Pro Workspace
+2. The number of private projects you have in your workspace

+You can downgrade or cancel your plan at any moment.
+Follow [this guide](https://docs.kumu.io/faq/how-do-i-downgrade-to-free.html) to learn how to do this in your account.

+_Note: When your bill is increased or decreased during a billing cycle, Kumu's billing system automatically **prorates** the final charge based on the amount of time left in your cycle, and incorporates the proration into the next bill._

 <span class="edit-link"><a href="https://github.com/kumu/docs/blob/master/overview/billing.md" target="_blank"><i class="fa fa-github"></i> edit this page</a></span>